jython/book/chapter19.rst

 Atomic Operations
 ~~~~~~~~~~~~~~~~~

-XXX what is an atomic operation

-An atomic operation is inherently thread safe, because it ensures
+An atomic operation is inherently thread safe.
+Data races and object
+corruption do not occur.
+And it's not possible for other threads to
+see an inconsistent view.

-Atomic operations are simpler to use than synchronization.
-And atomic
+Atomic operations are therefore simpler to use than
-operations will often use underlying support in the CPU, such as
+synchronization.
+In addition, atomic operations will often use
+underlying support in the CPU, such as a ``compare-and-swap``
-``compare-and-swap``.
+instruction.
 Or they may use locking too.
-The important thing
+The important thing to know
-to know is that the lock is not directly visible and it's not possible
+is that the lock is not directly visible.
+Also, if synchronization is
-to expand the scope of the synchronization.
-In particular, callbacks
+used, it's not possible to expand the scope of the synchronization.
+In
-and iteration are not feasible.
+particular, callbacks and iteration are not feasible.

 Python guarantees the atomicity of certain operations, although at
 best it's only informally documented.
 Fredrik Lundh's article on